 Trainees out of programme who will be undertaking some clinical practice should discuss and agree with their ES whether MCRs should be completed.
 The number required should relate to the proportion of clinical time the trainee will undergo and the number of consultants who will be able to comment on their clinical performance.
 Trainees who are out of programme and will not be undertaking any clinical practice will not be expected to have MCR reports.

-Trainees on academic placements in core medical training (CMT) should discuss and agree with their educational supervisor the appropriate number of MCRs that should be obtained in the training year taking into account the non-clinical time.
+Trainees on academic placements should discuss and agree with their educational supervisor the appropriate number of MCRs that should be obtained in the training year taking into account the non-clinical time.

 Specialty certificate exam

-In order to be granted the postnominal, all the following conditions need to be met:
+In order to be eligible for the postnominal, all the following conditions need to be met:

 - Complete the SCE